 Additionally, inner, emotional states are expressed to others through gestures, vocalizations, and facial expressions.
 Emotional communication informs another about one’s current emotional state, social orientation and intentions toward them.
 While system of emotion is situated within a person, emotion comprises a natural process within social environment.
 In other words, this system responds to environmental changes and signals the state of the occurring relational changes.
 Emotion can then influence one’s behavior towards others and socially regulate them.
 Therefore, while the structure of the emotion system is subjective, its function is connected to the outer social world, such as relationships.
 Thus, being indifferent to other people’s actions and emotions causes serious damages to the basis of the relationship.

 Reciprocity is another central feature of human relationships, which is when the same attitudes or feelings as others are mutually addressed.
 It designates an equal exchange, hence, depends on the actions of another person.
 This infers communication and intersubjectivity not only between two people, but also among groups.
 This is crucial for creating a social community that is based on support and interaction, where there are shared goals, experiences, values, or attitudes.
 Such relationships necessitate thorough relational knowledge and constant mindfulness of others, their desires, goals, and needs.
 Accordingly, the personal need to connect with others may be best fulfilled by satisfying others’ needs.
-Additionally, reciprocity is among the key factors of a child’s psychological, physical, and social development as they instinctively imitate their parents’ actions and expressions.
-One of the major factors for the formation of an equilibrated individual personality is feeling of reciprocal love between parents and their children.
-Not only it creates emotional flourishing, but also an environment of security and confidence, which is crucial for children and of great importance to their development.
 With this being said, the idea of indifference to externals, such as people’s actions and behaviors, eliminates reciprocity, which is one of the most important components of relationships.

 Epictetus’s perspective on moral ethics can be helpful in some cases, but not in the case of reciprocity and emotional connection in relationships.
-His idea of being indifferent to externals has many different aspects, including the recognition of human imperfection and finitude as things most people have yet to come to, as well as prudence being significant when wishing to attain a goal to avoid disapppointment.
+His idea of being indifferent to externals has many different aspects, including the recognition of human imperfection and finitude as things most people have yet to come to, as well as prudence being significant when wishing to attain a goal to avoid disappointment.
 However, his idea of indifference fails to recognize that external circumstances can serve many purposes regarding our relationships with people.
 The fact that the actions of others are out of our control must not scare us away from being emotionally involved with the people dear to us.
 We can learn from Epictetus that people are bothered not by occurrences, but by the views which they take of these happenings.
 In case we faced misfortunes, we can exercise what is in our power to alter the our perceptions of the situations and regulate our feelings to cope better with the situation.
-Epictetus gives us an understanding on how to lead a frugal life.
-Despite that, Epictetus’ views of his own life are relatable in today’s culture.
-For Epictetus to have composed The Enchiridion a long time ago and for it to still apply to the modern world is a remarkable feat.